FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 	tcp 0 0 *:10100 *:* LISTEN -
 	tcp 0 0 *:10101 *:* LISTEN -

-The address will be the main address or any and the ports will be those in the range you provided during the installation phase.
+The address will be the main address or any-adress (e.g. 0.0.0.0) and the ports will be those in the range you provided during the installation phase.

 Databases